 |Course of study||BA(Hons) International Business with Study Abroad Year|

-Throughout her time at university, Ramat embraced every opportunity presented to her, from being part of the leadership team for the Afro-Caribbean society, studying abroad for a year and participating in the reverse mentoring programme between students and University of Hertfordshire senior leadership team.
-She says, ‘All these things gave me the confidence to face life outside of university with my head high despite it being the height of the recession.’
+‘I knew I had built up a number of skills through various activities to get me into the job market.
+This included being part of the leadership team for the Afro-Caribbean Society, studying abroad for a year, and being part of the inaugural reverse mentoring programme between students and the University of Hertfordshire's senior leadership team.
+All of these things gave me the confidence to face life outside of university with my head held high despite it being the height of the recession.’

 'During my career, I have experienced three redundancies.
 They have been some of the biggest challenges I have ever faced but I also appreciated the fact that they were out of my control.’